Ozempic for dogs? I’d happily put my food-obsessed golden retriever on ‘Wagovy’

 But I recognise the addictive behaviour, having myself suffered from alcoholism and gone into recovery 25 years ago.
 Muggles goes to extreme lengths for food – and nearly kills himself to get it.

-It gets progressively worse – like addiction – and the thyroid meds prescribed by the vet, that could have explained his out-of-control hunger, haven’t made any difference – nor did the “talking therapy” on Zoom.
+It gets progressively worse – like addiction – and the thyroid meds prescribed by the vet, which could have explained his out-of-control hunger, haven’t made any difference.
+Nor did the “talking therapy” on Zoom.
 And unlike humans, he can’t go to AA.

-His pester power has reached new lows with a new manipulative trick in which he lies down on the pavement and won’t move unless I give him a treat.
+His pester power has reached new lows with a new manipulative trick, where he lies down on the pavement and won’t move unless I give him a treat.
 People think he’s unwell and accuse me of animal cruelty as I exasperatedly tug his lead and shout at him to get up.

 I understand it; I ate with wild abandon through both of my pregnancies and stress ate while caring for my elderly dad.
 My cholesterol levels went dangerously high, and the GP said I needed to take action.
 Weight-loss drugs helped me shed two-and-a-half stone – and I’m hoping it can help Muggles too.